-- 1. The state k^ is decreasing in Y and increasing in λ . - 2.
-The length of the first stage is increasing in the renewal rate p. - 3.
+- 1. The number of funding stages is decreasing in Y and increasing in $\lambda$ . - 2.
+The length of the first stage is increasing in the funding probability p. - 3.
 The flow of funding is increasing in Y over all funding stages.

-In particular, an implication of Proposition 3.2 is that a project with a larger return Y will see fewer rounds of funding, as the delay or impasse resulting from a renewal of the funding leads to a higher opportunity cost for a project with a larger possible return Y.
+An implication of Proposition 3 is that a project with a larger return Y will see fewer rounds of funding, as the delay or impasse resulting from a renewal of the funding leads to a higher opportunity cost for a project with a larger possible return Y.